A Better Tomorrow

 As Misty and I talked, I saw something out of the corner of my eye.
-Behind and to the left of her desk was the door into the superintendent’s office which was typically closed.
-That morning the door was ajar and I saw Dr. Rhea’s hand motioning for me to come into his office.
+Behind and to the left of her desk was the door into the superintendent’s office, which was typically closed.
+That morning, the door was ajar and I saw Dr. Rhea’s hand motioning for me to come into his office.
 Dr. Rhea was the superintendent of the school as well as a wonderful friend.
 He appeared tall and slender with glasses and whitish grey hair.
 This was a man who beautifully managed the fine line of being in charge while still being warm and friendly.
-With the many people I’ve worked with over the years, rarely have I found someone able to blend those two gifted abilities together as well as Dr. Rhea.

 Walking back out of his office, I saw Misty still sitting there in her chair.
-I knew how unhappy she was, how hopeless she viewed her situation and how discouraged she was.
+I knew how unhappy, discouraged, and hopeless she was in her situation.
 Misty had no idea that the house she so desperately needed today, truly would be her’s tomorrow.
-I longed to tell her it was gong to be ok, that she didn’t need to be sad, that tomorrow really would be better, and in fact not just better but extraordinary.
-And I wanted to say that she could trust me because I knew what the future held and that she just needed to hang on a little longer.
-It was such an odd feeling – being part of her sadness and uncertainty in that moment but also being aware of the joy and excitement that was soon to come.
+I longed to tell her it was going to be ok, that she didn’t need to be sad, that tomorrow really would be better, and in fact, not just better, but extraordinary.
+I wanted to say that she could trust me because I knew what the future held and that she just needed to hang on a little longer.
+It was such an odd feeling – being part of her sadness and uncertainty in that moment, but also being aware of the joy and excitement that was soon to come.
 It is a perspective we aren’t often able to have because we rarely know what tomorrow brings.
 But there is One who knows quite well what that perspective is like.
 He knows the end from the beginning.
 He sees each one of our difficulties today and at the same time knows the resolutions in our tomorrows.
 His heart is for each one of us to know the very things I wanted to tell Misty.
 And to you, and each one of us, He says, do not lose heart, never give up.

 When I get to the end of my life and look back, I’m sure there will be parts I will enjoy remembering so much more because I will know how it ends.
 All the stress and anxiety will be gone and I will be able to see it with clarity knowing how all the pieces fit together.
 The difficult part of the here and now is trusting that there is a bigger picture that lends meaning and relevance to the trials we face.
 And in the end, I trust the Master Planner.
 It was Jesus himself who said, “In this world you will have trouble.”
 But he also knows the ending of your story and adds, “but take heart, I have overcome the world.”
 The following day was an overcoming day for Misty.
 Her friends surprised her with a beautiful rent-free home and even today, she remembers that as one of the most unforgettable days of her life.
 So for all of us in the midst of what seems like hopeless situations, just like Misty, your tomorrow may hold the answers to your problems today.
 And Jesus promises to those who follow him, he is lovingly preparing a beautiful rent-free home for us as well.
 So relax, because the best is yet to come.